turingschool/front-end-curriculum/projects/flash-cards.md

 ***CYOE (Choose Your Own Extension)***
 Collaborate with instructors to personalize an extension for this project

+# Repeaters
+- Must create a brand new repo and start the project fresh
+- Should aim to complete at least one extension

 # Evaluations / Submission

 This project will be evaluated remotely by your instructors over the weekend.
-We will have a retro the following Monday to go over common issues and takeaways for the project.
+We will send you written feedback on your project by Sunday afternoon / Monday.

 Submit your GH Repo <a href="https://docs.google.com/spreadsheets/d/1N4bLirAEpgNWVCeNJheoM6vnrlSB5Qy9ejsFeSbvxCQ/edit?usp=sharing" target="_blank">here</a> by __9PM on Thursday, May 7th__.